Even-Health/full-stack-interview/README.md

 Tests - they don't need to be exhaustive, but they should give a good indication that you know how to write useful tests

 ### Backend
 Spring Boot preferred.
-Other JVM-based languages ok, too.
-Other frameworks if we've discussed it beforehand.
-REST endpoints are fine.
-In-memory persistence is totally fine.
-Separation of concerns and maintainability are especially important
+Some reasonable REST endpoints and in-memory persistence is totally fine.
+Don't forget the tests!
+Separation of concerns and maintainability are especially important.

 ### Frontend
-Vue.js preferred, but any major Javascript framework is fine.
+Vue.js preferred.
 Build a web UI that meets the requirements of the three kinds of users.
 Style matters, but only insofar as it affects function.
-Usability is the most important thing
+Usability is the most important thing.